Seahawks expecting bounce back from Blair Walsh after tough Sunday against Washington

 As Carroll noted, Walsh had been almost perfect prior to Sunday, including making kicks of 48, 49 and 35 that provided the difference in what is the team’s most critical win of the year so far, a 16-10 victory over the Rams in Los Angeles on Oct.
 8.

 But the misses against Washington put a renewed spotlight on the team’s offseason decision to allow six-year veteran Stephen Hauschka to walk in free agency and sign Walsh, instead.
+Hauschka became a free agent when the three-year, $9.15 million contract he signed with Seattle in March, 2014 ran out.

 The decision mostly came down to economics.
 While Walsh signed a one-year deal with Seattle worth $1.1 million, none of it guaranteed, Hauschka got a three-year deal worth $8.8 million and $4 million from the Buffalo Bills.